studiohyperdrive/api-docs/README.md

     * Package will search for Swagger docs in folder and nested folders.
 * NODE_ENV
     * Package exposes two routes only in specific NODE_ENV's.
+* host
+    * The host of your api.
+Will fill up the `host` property
+* basePath
+    * The basePath of your api.
+Will fill up the `basePath` property.
+* schemes
+    * The scehemes of your api.
+Will fill up the `schemes` property

 ## Usage ##